Lewisburg, Pennsylvania: Parks and recreation

 Hufnagle Park is located along Bull Run in the heart of downtown.
 It offers open space, a picnic pavilion, playground equipment, and gardens.
 It is named in honor of former Public Safety director Gordon Hufnagle.
 Officer Hufnagle died saving lives during the Agnes Flood on June 21, 1972.
 A covered footbridge just north of the park was built in his honor in 1982.

 The Lewisburg Community Garden is a joint venture between Lewisburg Borough and Bucknell University.
 Opened in 2012, the community garden provides educational opportunities for students and area residents, rents garden plots, and grows and donates 3,800 pounds of organic produce to local food access programs.

 Other parks in the borough are: Soldier's Memorial Park and Mariah's Garden (both located on the Susquehanna River), Lewisburg Area Recreation Park, Wolfe Field and St. Anthony Street Park, and D.F.
 Green Field.

+Education

+It is in the Lewisburg Area School District.

+A portion of Bucknell University resides in the Lewisburg borough limits.
+The university has a Lewisburg postal address.

+Government

+The Federal Bureau of Prisons Federal Correctional Institution, Lewisburg is in Kelly Township.